cleavetv/unity-framework/Readme.txt

  var myCustomData = Framework.Globals.ResolveSingleton<CustomDataModel>() as CustomDataModel;
   * As transient:
  var myCustomData = Framework.Globals.ResolveTransient<CustomDataModel>("myCustomData") as CustomDataModel;
+ - Access to SceneView can be done in the standard way you access any Unity component: var sceneView = GameObject.Find("SceneView").GetComponent<SceneView>() as SceneView;

 ###### Tools:

  - CDebug object provides a wrapper for Unity's logger with added functionality.
   * Enable/Disable logging globally
   * Enable/Disable logging per type

+###### Dynamic Objects:

+ - Objects instantiated after the SceneView::Initialize() process implementing IInitializeable and IConfigureable will have their Initialize() and Configure() methods invoked on them in sequence immediately after being pushed into the SceneObjects.